inovesia/sijkt/examples/php/README.md

 ```

 ## Run project
-To run this project, execute `npm install` and `node app.js` from project folder, then navigate your browser to `http://localhost:3000`
+To run this project copy to your favorite web server or just execute `php -S localhost:3000` from project folder, then navigate your browser to `http://localhost:3000`